adioshun/gitBook_DeepDrive/paper2017-voxelnet.md

 	- The first layer of each block down samples the feature map by half via a convolution with a stride size of 2, followed by a sequence of convolutions of stride 1 (×q means q applications of the filter).
 After each convolution layer, BN and ReLU operations areapplied.
 	- We then upsample the output of every block to a fixed size and concatanate to construct the high resolution feature map.
-	- Finally, this feature map is mapped to the desiredlearning targets: (1) a probability score map and (2) aregression map.
+	- Finally, this feature map is mapped to the desired learning targets: (1) a probability score map and (2) aregression map.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc4MzE3NjkzOV19
+eyJoaXN0b3J5IjpbLTYxNjE2ODMwN119
 -->